The Winterthur Library

 BIOGRAPHICAL STATEMENT

 Dreer's son, William F., entered the seed business at an early age.
-In 1868 and 1869, he was in Germany studying and working with seed producer, Benary.
+In 1868 and 1869, he was in Germany studying and working with seed producer Ernst Benary.
 Upon his father's death in December 1873, William took charge of the business.
 In 1892, he formed a corporation and permitted heads of departments to become stockholders.
 In 1924, he oversaw the company's move into an eight‑story building at 1306 Spring Garden St., Philadelphia.

 SCOPE AND CONTENT